Are Bonds or Dividend Stocks the Better Income Strategy For Retirement?

 Dividend stocks provide growth potential and inflation protection.

 Think of bonds as your steady income engine and dividend stocks as your growth engine that keeps your retirement income rising over time.
 In addition to dividends, stocks will also usually provide some capital gains over time.
 A typical retiree portfolio will have a stock/bond mix of anywhere from 50%/50% to 70%/30%.
-Being too conservative and having too small an allocation to stocks can create problems with income sustainability in retirement by preventing you from keeping up with inflation.
+Being too conservative and having too small an allocation to stocks can create problems with income sustainability in retirement due to limited ability to keep up with inflation.

 Pro Tip